Cardiovascular Disease and COVID-19: What You Need to Know

 CY: I know we all love our elderly and want to support them and be with them, and there are real concerns about the onset of depression and social isolation.
 However, if we or another visitor, especially a young adult or child is a carrier of COVID-19, the consequences could be devastating.
 I have really been wringing my hands in concern about the outbreak here in Illinois at a single senior living facility that has affected so many residents.
 That outbreak likely started with just one carrier who came in close contact with a single resident.
-Now is the time for aggressive social distancing, especially young adults or children who might not have symptoms.
+Now is the time for aggressive physical distancing, especially young adults or children who might not have symptoms.

 RB: Put an underline on that.

 Bluhm Cardiovascular Institute physicians and staff are now using telemedicine in some cases to “meet” with their patients.
 How is that going?